-Handbook 44 is published in its entirety each year following the Annual Meeting of the National Conference on Weights and Measures.
-This 2002 edition was developed by the Committee on Specifications and Tolerances of the National Conference on Weights and Measures with the assistance of the Office of Weights and Measures of the National Institute of Standards and Technology (NIST).
-The handbook includes amendments endorsed by the 86th National Conference on Weights and Measures during its Annual Meeting in 2001.
+Handbook 44 is published in its entirety each year following the Annual Meeting of the National Conference on Weights and Measures (NCWM).
+The Committee on Specifications and Tolerances of the NCWM developed the 2003 Edition with the assistance of the Weights and Measures Division (WMD) of the National Institute of Standards and Technology (NIST).
+This handbook includes amendments endorsed by the 87th National Conference on Weights and Measures during its Annual Meeting in 2002.

-The National Institute of Standards and Technology has a statutory responsibility for "cooperation with the States in securing uniformity of weights and measures laws and methods of inspection."
-In partial fulfillment of this responsibility, the Institute is pleased to publish these recommendations of the National Conference.
+NIST has a statutory responsibility for "cooperation with the States in securing uniformity of weights and measures laws and methods of inspection."
+In partial fulfillment of this responsibility, NIST is pleased to publish these recommendations of the NCWM.

-Karen H. Brown

-Acting Director

-National Institute of Standards
+Arden L. Bement, Jr. Director National Institute of Standards and Technology

-and Technology

 This handbook conforms to the concept of primary use of SI (metric) measurements recommended in the Omnibus Trade and Competitiveness Act of 1988 by citing SI units before inch-pound units where both units appear together and placing separate sections containing requirements in SI units before corresponding sections containing requirements in inch-pound units.
-In some cases, however, trade practice is currently restricted to the use of inch-pound units; therefore, some requirements in this Handbook will continue to specify only inch-pound units until the Conference achieves a broad consensus on the permitted SI units.
+In some cases, however, trade practice is currently restricted to the use of inch-pound units; therefore, some requirements in this handbook will continue to specify only inch-pound units until the NCWM achieves a broad consensus on the permitted SI units.

 In accord with NIST policy, the meter/liter spellings are used in this document.
-However, the metre/litre spellings are acceptable, and are preferred by the National Conference on Weights and Measures.
+However, the metre/litre spellings are acceptable, and are preferred by the NCWM.